 The following serves as a reminder that all residents in Veterinary Sports Medicine and Rehabilitation training programs are required to submit annual reports to the Credentials and Residency Committee (CRC) in accordance with the current Guidelines.
 Progress reports are due by August 1st each year and should include the entire previous year of training.
-All residents must follow the instructions detailed below, which are based on the Residency Guidelines (2014 version) and must utilize the format provided in the Progress Report Forms which are attached with this reminder.
+All residents must follow the instructions detailed below, which are based on the Residency Guidelines.
 Reports must be typed and must be complete or they will not be reviewed.

-The following are recommended to ensure a successful annual report review:
+The following are recommended to ensure a successful annual review: